mnit-rtmc/iris/docs/gate_arms.md

 There are a couple of extra security features to restrict access to gate arm control.

-### Whitelist
+### Allowlist

-There is a whitelist of client IP addresses from which clients are allowed to control gate arms.
-It is specified as the `gate.arm.whitelist` property in the `/etc/iris/iris-server.properties` configuration file.
+There is a list of IP addresses from which clients are allowed to control gate arms.
+It is specified as the `gate.arm.allowlist` property in the `/etc/iris/iris-server.properties` configuration file.
 The property contains a list of addresses in [CIDR] notation (exact IP, or ranges specified such as `192.168.1.0/24`).

 ### System Disable